Results

 A few logistics notes:

-Park at the north end of the Planet Ice lot--furthest from the building.
+If arriving by car, park at the north end of the Planet Ice lot--furthest from the building.
 There are no washrooms available at the start (unless you dare going into the Planet Ice hockey rink wearing lycra); the nearest ones are at a Tim Hortons a couple of blocks away, or on the route there are portapotties at Mud Bay and other places as well.
+There are washrooms as well as food/water at the midpoint staffed control.

 Make sure to check back here in the few days before the event as there will be minor route changes needed after the pre-ride.